dachiefjustice/railsgoat-cicd-lab/README.md

 Make sure you've got:
 - Vagrant and a compatible hypervisor (tested with Virtualbox on Linux and Windows)
 - A browser on your Vagrant host machine
-- This repo cloned to your Vagrant host
+- This repo on your Vagrant host
-- Bandwidth for the lab's automation
+- ~15GB of disk space for the lab VM

 Then:
 ```sh